Roiqk7/EigenvalueFinder/docs/developer.md

 ## ⚠️ Known Limitations

-- Provided eigenpairs are not guaranteed to form an eigenpair.
+- Provided eigenpairs are not guaranteed to form an eigenpair.'
+- Eigenvectors tend to be wrong.
 - Floating-point instability may occur on ill-conditioned matrices but `MathNet.Numerics` should take care of it.

 ---